Headless Browsers: Maximizing Web Data Scraping with Netnut Proxies

 Puppeteer is an open-source Node.js library that has steadily gained popularity as a reliable headless browser driver.
 This library automates Chromium and Chrome and is maintained by people close to the Chromium team.
 You can read a recent article here to get more information.

-What are the Uses of a Headless Browser?
+What are the Use Cases of a Headless Browser?

 Headless browsers are unique because they quickly understand HTML pages.
 In addition, they are faster because they can bypass all the time it takes a regular browser to load the CSS.
 Therefore, they are mostly used for website testing.
 Let us examine the use cases of headless browsers: